tpwres/teczki-polskiego-wrestlingu/content/e/ptw/2024-10-19-ptw-underground-23.md

 1 = { path = "2024-10-19-ptw-underground-23-plakat.jpg", caption = "Official poster", source = "Official PTW Facebook" }
 +++

+Underground 23 was a event held by [Prime Time Wrestling](@/o/ptw.md) held on Saturday, October 19 2024.
+The venue was [Dworek Pod Platanem](@/v/dworek-kozlow.md) in Kozłów - PTW's main wrestling venue and training facility.
+This Underground name - "Halloweenowy Łomot" - which can be loosely translated to "Halloween Bash" suggested to the public that the event would be held in Halloween theme, which was visible in promotional materials publicized on PTW's social media, as well as in decorations at the venue and performers entrances.
+According to Istota Wrestlingu, who attended event in person, the overall attendance at the show was approximately 50 people - including family and friends of performers, which was visible and audible due to fact that venue at Kozłów is able to held at least 150-200 people in the crowd.

 {% card() %}
 - - '[Vincent Caravaggio](@/w/vincent-caravaggio.md)'
   - '["Starboy" Nano Lopez](@/w/nano-lopez.md)'